 - GTIL ITE reports

 - Providing professional development

 Accreditation top 10

-- Teacher Number that is on your Accreditation card - this is not your employee number
+- NESA account number – this is the number on your Accreditation card - not your employee number

 - Date of birth

 1. What do I have to do before I can teach in NSW?

 To start or return to working as a teacher in